 - In areas where public sewer is not available, on-site sewage disposal is acceptable but must be approved by Grays Harbor County Environmental Health.
 The system must be designed and sized to accommodate the number of patrons in the Food Service Establishment, the type of food being offered and all other pertinent wastewater activities.

-- Please contact your public waste disposal district or Grays Harbor County Environmental Health Division for further details.
+- Please contact your public waste disposal district or Grays Harbor County Environmental Health for further details.

 - All light fixtures must be shielded or provided with shatter proof bulbs.

 - An employee locker room or area where employees can store personal items is required.

 - All food service personnel (i.e. cooks, wait staff, dishwashers, managers, etc.) must have a current WASHINGTON STATE FOOD WORKER CARD WASHINGTON STATE FOOD WORKER CARD